pyconau/2018.pycon-au.org/_talks/44085-internet-of-human-connectedness-how-my-iot-project-increased-my-connectedness-with-the-world.md

   twitter: _michelleerica
   url: ''

-abstract: My talk is about my first IoT project.
-I changed careers to become a software developer but I was curious about hardware so I taught myself by way of a passion project involving sensors and a shoe.
-The talk will cover my inspiration and what I learned (re tech but also about myself).
+abstract: Everything you need is out there, you just have to go out and get it.
+  IoT has opened up a new world of connection for me - human connection.
+The keys?
+Some sensors, a slipper and a heap of passion.
 ---

-I'm a career changer who wanted to learn about hardware but didn't know where to start.
-After trawling the internet for inspiration, I found it in my non-tech love: [withheld as it may indicate gender].
+I’m a career changer who wanted to learn about hardware but didn’t know where to start.
+After trawling the internet for inspiration, I found it in my non-tech love: ballet.
 This talk takes you through the initial struggles of figuring out how to start, learning to ask for help (the how and what), the project itself, and what I learned about myself along the way.

 My IoT journey has also had the unexpected benefit of igniting the interests of the non-tech people in my life and has helped to address the disconnect I had felt with the people from my pre-tech life.
-Who knew that attaching a sensor to a shoe could do all that?
+Who knew that attaching a sensor to a slipper could do all that?